LatitudeFinancialOSS/react-event-tracker/README.md

   // Your root level component
 }

+const trackingConfig = {
-// siteData can be any object
+  // `siteData` can be anything
-const siteData = {
+  siteData: {
     site: "my site"
-};

-// Basic tracker.
-See below for more options. const myTracker = {
+  },
+  // Omit `inject` if server-rendering
+  inject: {
+    // `trackEvent` will be injected as a prop.
+    // You can choose any prop name.
     trackEvent: ({ siteData, pageData, eventData }) => {
       // Do whatever you want with the data.
-    // For example, call your analytics solution API.
+      // For example, call your analytics API.
     }
+  }
 };

-export default withSiteTracking(App, {
+export default withSiteTracking(App, trackingConfig);
-  siteData,
-  connectTo: myTracker // Omit this if server rendering });
 ```

 or, you can wrap your root level component with `WithSiteTracking`: